mikeydgithub/Pokemon-App/README.md

 # GitPokemon

 ## Story
-* As a coder I often wonder what I would be as a pokemon.
+* As a teacher I want to profile pokemon for my students, so I can see their respotiroies.

 ## Purpose
 * Link your Pokemon profile to your repository.
 You do this to share with your friends and peers to find out who is what pokemon.